-384 For its increase with the effect that duties to cooperate and communicate cross-border to courts too, see para.
-For a discussion see Bob Wessels, 'Commentary on Articles 41-44 EU Insolvency Regulation (Recast)', in found in Chapter V of the Regulation, which governs cooperation, communication and coordination in corporate group insolvencies.
-In cross-border insolvency instances quality, professionality and integrity will be of uppermost importance.
+and communication (Article 44).
+384 Parallel provisions to Articles 41 - 44 EIR (2015) can be found in Chapter V of the Regulation, which governs cooperation, communication and coordination in corporate group insolvencies.
+In cross-border insolvency instances quality, professionalism and integrity will be of uppermost importance.
 385

-141. For the topics addressed, we limit ourselves to four sets of (non-binding) international norms which are relevant, namely those of the World Bank, the United Nations Commission on International Trade Law (UNCITRAL) and those of the European Bank for Reconstruction and Development (EBRD).
-The last source to use has its limits to a large part of Northern Europe, the Nordic-Baltic Recommendations on Insolvency Law (December 2015).
+141. For the topics addressed, we limit ourselves to four sets of (non-binding) international norms which are relevant, namely those of the World Bank, the United Nations Commission on International Trade Law (UNCITRAL) and those of the European Bank for Reconstruction and Development (EBRD).386 The last source to use has its limits to a large part of Northern Europe, the Nordic-Baltic Recommendations on Insolvency Law (December 2015).